 William Wells Brown

 A writer, lecturer, abolitionist, and human right activist all rolled into one, William Wells Brown had a great impact on America in the 19th century.
 In addition to his pioneering work as a travel writer, the escaped slave was an esteemed playwright—the first African American to be published in several genres, in fact.
 He was also the author of an extensive historical account of Black people during the Revolutionary War.

 Sojourner Truth was an abolitionist and women’s rights activist known for her advocacy work; however, she also made several notable contributions to the written word.
 Although she couldn’t read and write herself, the escaped enslaved woman worked with her friend Olive Gilbert and fellow abolitionist William Lloyd Garrison on a memoir that resulted in 1850’s “The Narrative of Sojourner Truth: a Northern Slave.”
-The book, combined with her powerful speech known as “Ain’t I a Woman,” both helped shape the dialogue around abolition at the time—and in 2014, Smithsonian Magazine listed her as one of the “100 Most Significant Americans of All Time.”
+The book, combined with her powerful speech, “Ain’t I A Woman,” both helped shape the dialogue around abolition at the time—and in 2014, Smithsonian Magazine featured her on its 100 Most Significant Americans of All Time list.

 Booker T. Washington

 There’s no doubt that Booker T. Washington—a former enslaved man and adviser to multiple presidents—had a huge impact on 19th- and early 20th-century politics, though some have argued as to whether his influence was positive.
 The African American community leader, who led Tuskegee University, wrote five books with a ghostwriter including “The Story of My Life and Work” and “Up From Slavery.”
 Washington was heavily criticized for failing to challenge Jim Crow segregation and encouraging Black people of the time to accept the status quo.